ncatlab/nlab-content/pages/7/7/4/4/4477/content.md

 +-- {: .num_remark}
 ###### Remark

-This means precisely that $Q N \to N$ is an [[cofibrant resolution]] with respect to the standard [[model structure on chain complexes]] (see [here](model%20structure%20on%20chain%20complexes#StandardQuillenOnBounded)) for which the fibrations are the positive-degreewise epimorphisms.
-Notice that in this model structure every object is fibrant, so that cofibrant resolutions are the only resolutions that need to be considered.
+This means precisely that $Q N \to N$ is a [[cofibrant resolution]] with respect to the standard [[model structure on chain complexes]] (see [here](model%20structure%20on%20chain%20complexes#StandardQuillenOnBounded)) for which the fibrations are the positive-degreewise epimorphisms.
+Notice that, in this model structure, every object is fibrant, so cofibrant resolutions are the only resolutions that need to be considered.

 =--